kevinwatson/rails-microservices-book/130-chapter-12.md

 ### Chapter 12 - Event Driven Messaging Sandbox

+> I'll press your flesh, you dimwitted sumbitch!
+You don't tell your pappy how to court the electorate.
+We ain't one-at-a-timin' here.
+We're MASS communicating! - Pappy O'Daniel, O Brother Where Art Thou?

 ## Introduction

 In chapter 9, we set up a sandbox environment to experiment with sending Protobuf messages over a NATS queue.
 In this chapter, we'll use Docker and Docker Compose to create an environment and walk through exactly which dependencies we'll need to get a publisher and a consumer up and running.
 The pub-sub architecture pattern allows us to publish events to 0 or more subscribers, without knowing anything about the individual recipients.